josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 *   `.ng-submitted` \(enclosing form element only\)

-In the following example, the hero form uses the `.ng-valid` and `.ng-invalid` classes to set the color of each form control's border.
+In the following example, the hero form uses the `.ng-valid` and `.ng-invalid` classes to set the color of the border of each form control.

 <code-example header="forms.css (status classes)" path="form-validation/src/assets/forms.css"></code-example>